ga-curriculum/intro-to-neural-network-overview-of-ai-architectures-v3.0/deep-learning-architectures/README.md

 ---

 ## **Summary & Key Takeaways**
-- Different deep learning architectures specialize in different data types.
+- Different deep learning architectures are optimized for different data types and tasks
-- CNNs excel at **image processing**, while Transformers dominate **text and multimodal tasks**.
+- CNNs excel at **image and spatial data processing**, while Transformers dominate **text and multimodal applications.**.
-- **Choosing the right architecture is essential for model performance and efficiency**.
+- **Selecting the right architecture is critical for model performance and efficiency**.
 - Pre-trained models can **reduce training time and improve results**.